noah-finestone/Event_Management_API/README.md

 ```

-# (IMPORTANT) Notes on testing my code:

-I was able to dockerise my application but was unable to get the `make postman-public-test` command to work - all tests would fail.
-It would be appreciated if you ran the command `uvicorn main:app --reload` and then import the file found in the postman folder called `postman-public-test.json` into postman and test the API through its endpoints there.

 # Future Improvements

 1) Security Measures: Implement additional authentication mechanisms, such as OAuth, to protect the guests data and ensure secure access to the API endpoints.